DPDK/dpdk/doc/guides/sample_app_ug/bbdev_app.rst

 .. code-block:: console

-    $ ./build/bbdev --vdev='turbo_sw' -w <NIC0PCIADDR> -c 0x38 --socket-mem=2,2 \
+    $ ./build/bbdev --vdev='baseband_turbo_sw' -w <NIC0PCIADDR> -c 0x38 --socket-mem=2,2 \
     --file-prefix=bbdev -- -e 0x10 -d 0x20

 where, NIC0PCIADDR is the PCI addresse of the Rx port

-This command creates one virtual bbdev devices ``turbo_sw`` where the device gets linked to a corresponding ethernet port as whitelisted by the parameter -w.
+This command creates one virtual bbdev devices ``baseband_turbo_sw`` where the device gets linked to a corresponding ethernet port as whitelisted by the parameter -w.
 3 cores are allocated to the application, and assigned as:

  - core 3 is the master and used to print the stats live on screen,